-While it is important to consider the pros- and cons- of providing information to the public as part of a proactive media strategy, in many situations an organization does not control when the public becomes aware of a breach.
-For example, an organization may decide that it is in the best interest of consumers, and the public, to wait until its investigation is complete and the organization is in a position to provide accurate information.
-However, the media may learn about a breach from a business partner, a government agency, a consumer, or a disgruntled employee.
-When this occurs, you may see information concerning the breach disseminated in the media without the organization's knowledge or input or be asked by the media to comment about the breach.
-You should be prepared for this to occur.
-You should anticipate that in such a situation the media may report inaccurate information or may report speculation as 'fact.'
-Inhouse counsel should be prepared to work closely with your organization's communications resources when determining how to respond to such reports.
-Among other things the following factors should be considered:
+While it is important to consider the pros and cons of providing information to the public as part of a proactive media strategy, in many situations an organization does not control when the public becomes aware of a breach.
+The media may learn about a breach from a business partner, a government agency, a consumer, or a disgruntled employee.
+You should anticipate that in such a situation the media may report inaccurate information or may report speculation as "fact."
+In-house counsel should be prepared to work closely with your organization's communications resources when determining how to respond to such reports.
+Among other things, the following factors should be considered:

-- Difficulty Correcting The Record.
-Although a media report may be based upon speculation, if the organization's investigation has not concluded it may be difficult for the organization to correct the record. - Difficulty Conveying The Tentative Nature of Early Information.
-If the organization makes a statement to the media based upon the limited information that is available, there is a strong risk that the media may characterize the statement as the "position" of the organization and not fully explain qualifications and limitations of that position. - Developments In Information May Be Interpreted As Intentional Withholding.
+- Difficulty Correcting the Record.
+Although a media report may be based on speculation, if the organization's investigation has not concluded, it may be difficult for the organization to correct the record. - Difficulty Conveying the Tentative Nature of Early Information.
+If the organization makes a statement to the media based on the limited information that is available, there is a strong risk that the media may characterize the statement as the "position" of the organization and not fully explain qualifications and limitations of that position. - Developments In Information May Be Interpreted as Intentional Withholding.
 As the investigation develops, the media may misinterpret additional information that is provided by the organization.
 The best case scenario may be that the media characterizes such information as a "revision" by the company.
 The worst case scenario may be that the media implies that the company should, or could, have disclosed the new information earlier. - New Headlines.
-Each time that an organization releases information to the media it is a potential opportunity for the media to create a new headline concerning a breach.
+Each time an organization releases information to the media, it is a potential opportunity for the media to create a new headline concerning a breach.
 Establishing a pattern of continuously updating the media may result in creating a constant stream of media attention concerning your organization.